darneltaphil/demoridge-doc/docs/architecture/intro.md

 </ul>
 will be detailed in the portal section.

-The portal UI buttons appear differently under different conditions.
+The portal UI buttons appear differently under the different conditions.

 ![](../../static/img/buttons.png)